yugabyte/yugabyte-db/docs/content/preview/benchmark/tpcc/horizontal-scaling.md

   hideH3: true
 ---

-YugabyteDB sustains efficiency and maintains linear growth as we augment the cluster with more nodes, each node contributing its full processing power to the collective performance.
+YugabyteDB sustains efficiency and maintains linear growth as a cluster is augumented with more nodes, each node contributing its full processing power to the collective performance.
 With an efficiency score of around 99.7%, it signifies that nearly every CPU cycle is effectively utilized for transaction processing, with minimal overhead.

-The table below shows how YugabyteDB horizontally scales with the TPC-C workload.
+The following table describes how YugabyteDB horizontally scales with the TPC-C workload.

 | Nodes | vCPUs | Warehouses |   TPMC   | Efficiency(%) | Connections | New Order Latency |
 | :---: | :---: | :--------: | :------- | :-----------: | :---------: | :---------------: |